The short version:

 Ten campaigns become ten Unbounce pages.
 A mature ad account has twenty or thirty.
 Each one was built for the creative that was running when it launched.
 But ad teams cycle creative weekly.
 Within a month, the ad copy says one thing and the landing page says another.
 Within three months, half those pages haven't been touched since the original campaign changed direction.

 You can't meaningfully optimize thirty standalone pages.
 Each one gets a fraction of your traffic.
 There's not enough volume on any single page to learn what converts.
 So the pages sit, each converting at whatever rate they launched with.
+The same fragmentation problem affects DIY funnel builders like ConvertFlow, where each funnel is a separate operator-built artifact (see our Foundry vs ConvertFlow managed-service-vs-DIY comparison).

 This is the sprawl problem.
 And it's structural to the one-page-per-campaign model.
 The more campaigns you run, the worse it gets.